bottlerocket-os/bottlerocket/extras/dogswatch/README.md

 - `dogswatch -controller`

-  The coordinating process responsible for the handling update of Thar nodes cooperatively with the cluster's workloads.
+  The coordinating process responsible for the handling update of Bottlerocket nodes cooperatively with the cluster's workloads.

 - `dogswatch -agent`